banastas/Side-Channels/README.md

 # Side Channels

-Weekly dispatch on AI, automation, creative production, and the messy bits in between.
+Weekly newsletter exploring AI automation, creative production, and hard-earned industry lessons.
+Curated articles, original photography, and stories from 20+ years in the trenches of VFX and digital production.

 The stuff worth paying attention to before it becomes industry consensus.

 ## What This Is